Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Notice Requirements

-• For Paternity Leave: Notify employer within 7 days of being matched with child
+• For Paternity Leave (Adoption) - STANDARD (all adopters): Notify employer within 7 days of being matched with child

 • For Shared Parental Leave: Give at least 8 weeks notice before first SPL period begins